RobinfWu/Boop/README.md

 Cats can do anything a kitten can do except that a kitten cannot boop a cat.
 Conversely, a cat can boop other kittens and other cats.

-Winning condition: Getting three Cats in a row.
+**Winning condition:** Getting three Cats in a row.
 Or, getting all eight cats on the board.

+Each player will always have eight active pieces of their respective color (Orange or Grey).